sahdevsaini/Thyroid-Disease-Detection-/README.md

 # Thyroid-Disease-Detection-
-This Project is  the part of iNeuron Internship
+This Project is  the part of Data Science iNeuron Internship